 Minnesota State University Mankato is widely regarded as one of the best nursing schools in Minnesota.
 The school’s BS in nursing targets undergraduate students who want to receive their bachelor’s in nursing and prepare for their registered nursing license.
 Successful graduates emerge ready to sit through the national licensing examination (NCLEX-RN).
 Minnesota State Mankato also has an RN Baccalaureate completion program.
 The family-focused curriculum gives students the skills they need to care for families and individuals.

-Highlight: Minnesota State Mankato is the #7 in top public universities in the state.
+Highlight: Minnesota State Mankato is the #7 in a top public university in the state.

 7. Minnesota State University Moorhead